Top 10 CROs in 2023

 4. Labcorp

-Labcorp, headquartered in Burlington, North Carolina, is a globally present life sciences and healthcare company that is dedicated to mobilizing science to improve peoples’ lives.
+Labcorp is a US-based, globally present life sciences and healthcare company dedicated to mobilizing science to improve peoples’ lives.
 Labcorp's skilled team of over 75,000 experts and healthcare professionals worldwide merge and leverage science, technology, and innovation to find solutions for the major questions facing health research.
 Labcorp utilizes cutting-edge diagnostics to improve patient care, and is constantly working to make new medical advances more accessible to patients.

-Labcorp partners with communities, drug developers, biopharmaceutical companies, and other healthcare providers to provide numerous services, including clinical trials.
-Its global presence and thorough expertise across all aspects of clinical research may be attractive factors for clients looking for a comprehensive partner for international studies.
+Labcorp partners with communities, drug developers, biopharmaceutical companies, and other healthcare providers to provide numerous services, including clinical trials and trial operations.
+Its global presence and thorough expertise across all aspects of clinical research may be attractive factors for clients looking for a comprehensive partner, especially for international studies.

 5. ICON plc

 ICON focuses on what matters most to its clients – reducing the time it takes to get new products and services into the hands of consumers, and at accessible prices.
-The company applies its expertise to a wide range of therapeutic areas, and is one of the world’s leading CROs, having won several prestigious industry awards.
+The company applies its expertise to a wide range of therapeutic areas, and is one of the top CROs worldwide, having won several prestigious industry awards.
 ICON’s singular focus on excellence in clinical research makes it a solid partner for a broad range of clients seeking assistance in just one aspect of their trials or throughout the entire process.

 6. Parexel

-Parexel is a global contract research organization (CRO) that provides a range of services to support the development and testing of pharmaceutical, biotechnology, and medical device products.
-The company has a team of over 21,000 professionals who collaborate with clients to design and conduct clinical trials that are focused on patients and designed to make clinical research accessible to anyone, anywhere.
+Parexel is a global contract research organization that provides a range of services to support the development and testing of pharmaceutical, biotechnology, and medical device products.
+The company has a team of over 21,000 professionals who collaborate with clients to design and conduct clinical trials that are focused on patients and making clinical research accessible to anyone, anywhere.

-Parexel has a strong focus on quality and a track record of success in the industry, and its services cover the full range of phases of clinical development, from Phase I through Phase IV trials.
-The company is committed to quality, respect, empowerment and accountability, and above all to patients, aiming to make a difference in the lives of patients through its work.
+Parexel has a strong focus on quality and a track record of success in the clinical research industry, and its services cover the full range of phases of clinical development, from Phase I through Phase IV trials.
+The company is committed to quality, respect, empowerment, accountability, and above all to patients, aiming to make a difference in the lives of patients through its work.

 7. Charles River Laboratories

-Charles River offers a wide range of services including research models & services, discovery services, safety assessments, laboratory sciences, biologics solutions and QC microbial solutions.
-The company operates 110+ facilities in 20+ countries and supported 86% of the novel FDA-approved drugs in 2021.
+Charles River offers a wide range of services including various research models and services, safety assessments, and scientific and regulatory advisory services, across a wide variety of therapeutic areas and research phases.
+The company operates 110+ facilities in over 20 countries, and supported the development of 86% of the novel drugs approved by the FDA in 2021.[1]

-In terms of clinical development, Charles River ensures that the testing methods used in the nonclinical lab transition smoothly to the clinical trials phase.
-The company has a broad portfolio of laboratory support services and expertise, and their team is often a part of the clients’ drug development process from the earliest stages of nonclinical work.
+In terms of clinical development, Charles River ensures that the testing methods they use in the nonclinical lab studies transition smoothly to the clinical development phase.
+The company has a broad portfolio of laboratory support services and expertise, and their team is often a part of the clients’ drug development process from the earliest stages of nonclinical work, making Charles River a top CRO partner for sponsors looking for assistance throughout their drug development journey.

 8. Medpace

-Medpace adapts a therapeutically focused approach, which means it has expertise in a range of therapeutic areas and can provide specialized support to clients working in these areas.
-It has a unique global partnering philosophy that emphasizes an uncompromising commitment to clinical research and to the highest levels of ethical standards and performance.
-This can be an important factor for clients seeking a CRO with a strong commitment to these values.
+Medpace adopts a therapeutically focused approach; their expertise in a range of therapeutic areas positions them to provide specialized, expert support to clients working on a broad range of research questions.
+Medpace has a unique global partnering philosophy and emphasizes an uncompromising commitment to clinical research and to the highest levels of ethical standards and performance.
+Standout traits that may make Medpace a particularly attractive CRO partner include their strong therapeutic expertise, global presence, and comprehensive yet customizable solutions.

 9. Syneos Health